dolmen-go/openapi-preprocessor/README.md

 `$ref` is like in OpenAPI, but it can reference content in external files using relative URLs as well as intra-document.
 The referenced part of the pointed document is injected into the output document.

+Restrictions:
-Restriction: JSON pointer location in the output document will be the same location as in the ref link.
-Example: `{"$ref": "external.yml#/parameters/Id"}` will import the content at `/parameters/Id`).
+- JSON pointer location in the output document will be the same location as in the ref link.
+Example: `{"$ref": "external.yml#/components/parameters/Id"}` will import the content to `/components/parameters/Id`.
 This implies that partial files should have the same layout as a full spec (this is a feature as it enforces readability of partials).
+- other properties along `$ref` are not allowed as the semantic in JSON Schema and Swagger/OpenAPI has evolved and the support in consuming tools may vary.
+Use `$merge` instead that has a strict behaviour in this tool.

 ### `$inline`